tynski/Algorithms/README.md

 # Algorithms
-Just practicing my skill in writing alghoritms in Python.
+Practicing my skill in writing various alghoritms in Python.